-There are just 22 days remaining until the kickoff of the 2020 high school football season.
-But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 22 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 Probably no other program in Northeast Georgia is undergoing as systemic a change as the Trojans.
 After running the wing-T for more than two decades from elementary school to high school, new coach Sean Pender and his staff are implementing a spread offense.
 They also are experiencing a near-complete roster turnover in the process.